nrc-cnrc/OpenStudio-Measures/measures/nrc_set_infiltration/README.md

-            S = total area of the building envelope (the lowest floor area + below-ground and above-ground walls area + roof area (including vertical fenestration and skylights) , in m2 A = total area of above-grade walls, in m2
+            S = total area of the building envelope (the lowest floor area + below-ground and above-ground walls area + roof area (including vertical fenestration and skylights) , in m2 A = total area of above-grade walls, in m2 To neglect the surface area adjustment enter two identical numers for above grage and total surface area.

 ## Measure Type
 ModelMeasure